 Stochastic volatility models, unlike constant volatility models, which assume a fixed level of volatility, allow volatility to change.
-These models, such as the Heston model, introduce an additional stochastic process to account for the variability in volatility, providing a more nuanced understanding of market dynamics.
+These models, such as the Heston model, introduce an additional stochastic process to account for the variability in volatility, providing a more nuanced dynamics of the market.
 By incorporating factors like mean reversion and volatility of volatility, stochastic volatility models offer a robust framework for pricing derivatives, managing risks, and improving investment strategies.

 Despite their advantages, stochastic volatility models have difficulty in accurately characterizing both the flatness of long-term implied volatility (IV) curves and the steep curvature of short-term ones.
 Reference [1] addresses this issue by introducing a term-structure-based correction to the volatility of volatility (vol-vol) term in the classical Heston stochastic volatility model.
 The authors pointed out,